 For some, this will mean dragging their property up to a suitable standard; for others, it will mean removing valuables and treasured possessions, protecting its most cherished assets.

-If you’re letting a property as a furnished home-from-home—for short- or mid-term lets, or as holiday accommodation—then it should be furnished to a standard reflected by the rental price.
+If new landlords letting a property as a furnished home-from-home with soft furnishings—for short- or mid-term lets, or as holiday accommodation—then it should be furnished to a standard reflected by the rental price.

-If your property is aiming at a long-term let market, then it may only require the basics.
+If your property is aiming at a long-term let market, then it may only require the legal requirement basics .
 Furnish it with all the white goods it needs but keep furniture to a minimum.
-Your tenants are likely to have much of their own already.
+Your prospective tenant is likely to have much of his own already.

 Don’t leave anything in the property you aren’t prepared to lose.
 Accidents happen, breakages are practically guaranteed at some point, and every type of item will go missing from time-to-time, without explanation.

-You’ll need copies of keys for doors and windows, instructions for alarms, heating, showers, and how to operate the property’s many appliances.
+You’ll need to provide tenants the copies of keys for doors and windows, instructions for alarms, heating, showers, and how to operate the property’s many appliances.